 There is a reef approximately 500 metres off the shore of the Island, running parallel to it.
 It is a big wall, running the length of the island (more than a kilometre) with the sand at 22 metres, and the wall going up to about 10 metres in some spots.
 There are caves everywhere, swim-throughs, chasms and gorges.
 The wall is so long, you can easily do many dives there all in different spots.
 There are crayfish in abundance.
 The sponge and soft coral life has to be seen to be believed, it is so colourful, red, yellow, and orange everywhere.
 But probably the best thing about this wall, is the abundance of fish.

 Point Turton Jetty, South Australian

 Whilst the jetty is shallow at 5m, the is a lot of life on the pylons and nudibranchs and blue ring octopus are often found here.

 Port Giles Jetty, South Australia

-This is a long jetty with the only shore diving access at the steps at the beginning of the jetty.
-It can also be done as a boat dive launching from Edithburgh boat ramp.
-Being a working grain loading jetty access is not permitted when a ship is in.
+This is a long, working grain loading jetty.
+We’ve recently received word that diving, fishing and snorkelling have been banned from the jetty itself by the owners regardless of whether there is a ship at the jetty or not.
+In the past, shore diving access has been possible from the steps at the beginning of the jetty, or as a boat dive launching from Edithburgh boat ramp.
 There is lots of life under the jetty with the pylons covered in sponges and soft corals.
 There is a big eel bed, with lots of eels there.
 It’s quite deep for a jetty, getting up to around 14 metres at the tank at the end of the jetty.

 Port Hughes Jetty